SUSE/cap-release-notes/Notes-CaaSP.md

 --from-file=ceph-client-key --type=kubernetes.io/rbd --namespace=stratos
 ```

-## Running CaaSP on OpenStack
+## Running CaaS Platform on OpenStack

-There are OpenStack images of CaaSP which can be used to create a Kubernetes cluster running on top of OpenStack.
+There are OpenStack images of CaaS Platform which can be used to create a Kubernetes cluster running on top of OpenStack.

 ### Considerations prior to deploying

 * Provide enough disk space for images

-  The default is to provide 40 GB of disk space to the CaaSP nodes.
+  The default is to provide 40 GB of disk space to the CaaS Platform nodes.
 This is not sufficient for CAP.
-So use a machine flavor with a bigger disk and let it use the additional free space for storing images (Commands on how to resize the CaaSP node root fs are provided in the instructions below).
+So use a machine flavor with a bigger disk and let it use the additional free space for storing images (Commands on how to resize the CaaS Platform node root fs are provided in the instructions below).

 ### Initial preparations

-The following steps only have to be done once before the initial CaaSP deployment.
-For following deployments of CaaSP this has no to be redone but already created elements can be reused.
-The deployment of CaaSP on OpenStack is done using existing terraform rules with some additional steps required for running CAP on the CaaSP deployment.
+The following steps only have to be done once before the initial CaaS Platform deployment.
+For following deployments of CaaS Platform this has no to be redone but already created elements can be reused.
+The deployment of CaaS Platform on OpenStack is done using existing Terraform rules with some additional steps required for running CAP on the CaaS Platform deployment.

 * Start with downloading and sourcing the openrc.sh file for OpenStack API access